Climate-Invariant Machine Learning: Data

-To understand which solutions have the most promise for helping ML algorithms generalize to unseen datasets, we purposely designed two difficult generalization experiments: (1) Training and validating ML models on cold simulations (-4K) and testing them on warm simulations (+4K); and (2) training and validating ML models on Aquaplanet simulations (SPCAM3) and testing them on Earth-like simulations (SPCAM5).
 Both generalization experiments expose ML models to out-of-distribution inputs they have not been trained on.
-Following best ML practices, we used the \textit{training} set to optimize the ML model's free parameters, saved the free parameters that led to the best performance on the \textit{validation} set to avoid overfitting the training set, and evaluated the final model on samples from a separate \textit{test} set.
-We split each of the 9 simulations into training/validation/test sets by using separate 3-month periods (reported in Tab~S1) to avoid high temporal correlations between training/validation/test set samples \citep{karpatne2018machine}.
+Following best ML practices \cite{geron2019hands}, we use the \textit{training} set to optimize the ML model's trainable parameters, save the trainable parameters that led to the best performance on the \textit{validation} set to avoid overfitting the training set, and evaluate the final model on samples from a separate \textit{test} set.
+We split each of the 8 simulations into training/validation/test sets by using non-contiguous 3-month periods (reported in Tab~S1) to avoid high temporal correlations between training/validation/test set samples \cite{karpatne2018machine}.
+Following \cite{rasp2018deep}, the normalization procedure involves subtracting the mean value of each input variable at each vertical level and dividing by the maximum range of that variable across the entire atmospheric column.

+To understand which solutions are most promising for helping ML algorithms generalize to unseen conditions, we design two generalization experiments: (1) Training and validating ML models on cold simulations (-4K) and testing them on warm simulations (+4K for SPCAM3/SPCESM2 and +0K for SAM); and (2) training and validating ML models on aquaplanet simulations (SPCAM3) and testing them on Earth-like simulations with continents (SPCESM2).